Angiodysplasia

 format_list_bulletedContents add remove

-Angiodysplasia is the most common vascular abnormality of the gastrointestinal tract, responsible for approximately 6% of lower GI bleeding cases and up to 8% of upper GI bleeds.
+Angiodysplasia is the most common vascular abnormality of the gastrointestinal tract.
+The condition is responsible for around 6% lower gastrointestinal bleeds and 8% of upper gastrointestinal bleeds.

-It is caused by the formation of arteriovenous malformations between previously healthy blood vessels, most commonly in the caecum and ascending colon.
-It has a prevalence of 1-2% and is the second commonest cause of rectal bleeding in those >60yrs; it is the most common cause for bleeding from the small bowel.
+The condition has a prevalence of 1-2% and is the second most common cause of rectal bleeding in those >60yrs.
+Of note, it is the most common cause for bleeding from the small bowel.

 In this article, we shall look at the risk factors, clinical features and management of a patient with angiodysplasia.